darthwalsh/bin/apps/ReadItLater.md

 1. Capture notes/highlights syncing to markdown (i.e. obsidian plugin)
 2. Good capture path for android chrome tabs
 3. Good "web-view scape hatch" if the reader didn't correctly capture the page simplified view
+4. Good "email newletter" inbox this is better than my gmail I haven't read for a year...
-4. Download simplified page locally
+5. Download simplified page locally
-5. *--cut line--*
+6. *--cut line--*
-6. Queries
+7. Queries
-7. Labels
+8. Labels
 ### RSS client
 Using gmail with READABLE filter has not worked, it's a huge firehose of [automatically imported emails](https://notes.andymatuschak.org/zL2SPWGitsD4TruNYBzSZ7s) that aren't all interesting.